About the broad match keywords campaign setting

 What are the most common use cases for enabling this setting?

-In cases where advertisers have a specific need to separate branded from non-branded traffic in their campaigns, it's a common practice to have branded campaigns include only exact match keywords with the goal of not matching to queries that don't include the brand and also to meet traffic prioritization expectations for brand vs. non-branded campaigns.
+If you have a specific need to separate branded from non-branded traffic in your campaigns, it's a common practice to have branded campaigns include only exact match keywords with the goal of not matching to queries that don't include the brand and also to meet traffic prioritization expectations for brand vs. non-branded campaigns.

-With this setting, advertisers can benefit from expanding the reach of their branded campaigns powered by broad match technology while:
+With this setting, you can benefit from expanding the reach of your branded campaigns powered by broad match technology while:

-1. Ensuring the traffic only matches to queries with the defined brands included in brand restrictions.
+1. Ensuring the traffic only matches to queries with the defined brands included in brand inclusions

 How is this setting different from a campaign with all broad match keywords?